vinaybabannavar-create/RecruitMind-AI/README.md

 ## 🗂️ Candidate Data Schema

-Each of the 300 synthetic candidates carries a rich, realistic profile:
+Each of the **300 synthetic candidates** carries a rich, realistic profile with 20+ fields:

 ```json
 {